Miss Vermont

 The Miss Vermont competition is the pageant that selects the representative for the state of Vermont in the Miss America pageant.
 While Vermont is the only state to have never had a contestant advance to the semi-finals of the Miss America pageant, their representatives have won numerous non-finalist awards.

-Sophia Parker of Addison was crowned Miss Vermont 2025 on May 4, 2025, at the Spruce Peak Performing Arts Center in Stowe, Vermont.
-She will compete for the title of Miss America 2026.
+Hannah Roque of Middlebury was crowned Miss Vermont on April 26, 2026, at the Spruce Peak Performing Arts Center in Stowe, Vermont.
+She will compete for the title of Miss America 2027 in September 2026.

 Results summary

 The following is a visual summary of the past results of Miss Vermont titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.